herve4m/quay-api-operator/docs/crds/Repository.md

 spec:
   # Connection parameters in a Secret resource
   connSecretRef:
-    name: quay-credentials-secret
+    name: quay-credentials
-    # By default, the operator looks for the secret in the same namespace as the
+    # By default, the operator looks for the secret in the same namespace as
-    # repository resource, but you can specify a different namespace.
+    # the repository resource, but you can specify a different namespace.
     # namespace: mynamespace

   # Whether to preserve the corresponding Quay object when you